 Temples of Angkor

 Driving from Phnom Penh to Siem Reap and back provided us time to check out daily life within the cities and in the countryside.
 Regardless of what people were doing, it was always with a smile.
 The other constant was Buddhism.
-No matter where you turned, you would find an alter or shrine set up to honor Buddha.
+No matter where you turned, you would find an altar or shrine set up to honor Buddha.
 The air permeated with the incense, so you always smelled one before you saw it.
 Even today, those incense remind me of this beautiful country.
+Sampling the local food (even sampling bugs!) was a fun part of our visit.

 If You Enjoyed This Post, Sign Up To Receive Posts By Email or…